 - Credits from approved study in a foreign exchange program.

 Regularly scheduled law school classes do not include:

 - Non-law classes (even those taken by dual-degree students); and

-Under Faculty Rules 5.01 to 5.03, a student must have six semesters of full-time residence, or the equivalent, in order to graduate.
+Under Faculty Rule 5.01, a student must have six semesters of full-time residence, or the equivalent, in order to graduate.
 Full-time residence is defined as ten or more semester hours of work toward a J.D. degree in a regular academic year semester.

-Students who wish to accelerate and graduate in December of their third year must take summer courses both summers, together totaling at least ten semester hours, to fulfill the six-semester requirement, because a single summer alone, regardless of the number of hours taken, cannot constitute a full-time semester.
+Students who wish to accelerate and graduate in December of their third year must take summer courses both summers, together totaling at least ten semester hours, to fulfill the six-semester requirement.
+A single summer alone, regardless of the number of hours taken, cannot constitute a full-time semester.

 In addition, if a student seeks to combine two summer sessions into a full-time semester, the student must be sure that the summer sessions together contain at least 65 days of classes.
 A number of summer programs, particularly programs involving study abroad, do not contain a sufficient number of class days to allow students to accelerate graduation.

 This is also true of the one-hour mini-courses offered during the summer; students receive residency credit only for class days on which those classes actually meet.

 Additional graduation requirements may be found in Faculty Rule 5.14, which provides that “…the requirements for completion of the J.D. degree shall be completed within a maximum total of seven semesters of enrollment, and shall be completed within a maximum total of five calendar years from the date of first matriculation in the College of Law.”
 This limitation on the maximum numbers of semesters does not apply to students enrolled in a dual-degree program.